fhnw-pl-circle/racket/README.md

 Racket is a LISP-style programming language that features a strong macro system, (re)definable syntax, functional and imperative constructs, dynamic, gradual and static typing - basically, if you can imagine it, you can make Racket do it.

-This project attempts to give an overview of Racket and its possibilities in 3 stages:
+This project attempts to give an overview of Racket and its possibilities in 4 stages:

 - A general Racket overview
+- Typed Racket
 - An intro to Macros
-- Typed Racket
+- A tiny custom language

 ## Installation